kiharalab/Emap2secPlus/README.md

 (1) Preprocess cryo-EM map (*.mrc format;including remove density outside the contour level and change the grid size to 1);
 (2) Scan EM map to get voxel input and corrsponding locations and save it in *.trimmap file;
 (3) Generate *.input file which includes formatted 3D input for Network;
-(4) Apply Phase1 Network and Phase2 Network to assign labels for each voxels and save the predictions in *pred.txt;
+(4) Apply Phase1 Network and Phase2 Network to assign labels for each voxel and save the predictions in *pred.txt;
 (5) Output *.pdb and *.pml file to visualize predictions;
 (6) Output the evaluation report in *report.txt (if with PDB structure).
 ```